Tiong Bahru: Tiong Bahru Market

 In 1945, two house shops were sacrificed to build a wet market on the Tiong Poh Road.
 The market was named after the Hokkien merchant and shipping magnate, Khoo Tiong Poh (1830 – 1892).
 However, the space in the market was too small to accommodate all the hawkers who desired a space.

 In 1955, the Tiong Bahru Market (Seng Poh Market) was constructed under the auspices of the National Environment Agency after some hawkers moved to an open area on Seng Poh Road.

-The market was constructed of stalls with a simple wooden frame and zinc pitched roofs.
+The market was constructed of stalls with a simple wooden frame and zinc-pitched roofs.
 Meats were hung without refrigeration.
 The Tiong Bahru market catered to the residents of the Tiong Bahru, Bukit Merah and Henderson estates.
 Heritage street foods such as lor mee, chwee kueh, Hokkien mee, pao, porridge, and roast pork were available in the market as well as a diverse number of goods for sale from textiles to flowers and many besides.
 Bartering for the best price was common.

 In 1993 and 2004, improvements were made to the market including a watertight roof, brighter lights, a broader walkway and garden lights.
 In 2004, the market was closed for two years for rebuilding.
 Stall holders were relocated to a temporary site on Kim Pong Road during this time.
 In 2006, the new market opened.
 It was a concrete two storey structure with a wet market and retail stalls on the ground floor and upstairs, an area for hawkers.
 It remains a place of community heritage.
-There are tours of the market, surrounding blocks of flats and the nearby WWII air raid shelters.
+There are tours of the market, surrounding blocks of flats and the nearby World War II air raid shelters.
 In 2012, the National Heritage Board created an exhibition near the Tiong Bahru market to commemorate the battle for Singapore.

 Transportation

-The nearest Mass Rapid Transit station is Tiong Bahru MRT station of the East West line.
+Tiong Bahru is served by two Mass Rapid Transit stations, the namesake Tiong Bahru MRT station of the East West line and Havelock MRT station of the Thomson-East Coast line, which is more accessible from some parts of Tiong Bahru.
+Nearby bus stations include Bukit Merah Bus Interchange and Kampong Bahru Bus Terminal, which is connected to by various bus services that ply Tiong Bahru Road and Jalan Bukit Merah.